Efficiency Agent: Case Study

 Wrapper agents on premium models

-Several jobs had a single responsibility: run a script and report back.
+Several jobs had a single responsibility: run a script, route status, and report back.
 No writing, no analysis, no judgment calls.
 They were running on models built for complex reasoning because that was the default when they were created.
 Switching to a lighter model for these jobs produced identical outputs.
 The only thing that changed was the cost per run.

 Pattern 2